fornaciari/starter-academic/content/home/experience.md

   location : "Rome"
   date_start : "2013-01-01"
   date_end : "2018-03-31"
+  description : >
-  description : """Chief of the Technical Secretariat of the Committee for Innovation and Standardization of ICT Systems (ComISSIT).
+  Chief of the Technical Secretariat of the Committee for Innovation and Standardization of ICT Systems (ComISSIT).

   Supporting the activities of research and technological innovation of the Department of Public Security
-  """

 [[experience]]
   title : "PhD"